Kahiko/Growthware/Net_Core/Web.Angular/Notes/Create Application and Library.md

 In my particular case I have 7 projets, 6 are .Net projects and 1 is the Angular workspace.<br/>

 Net_Core<br/>
-├── .vscode             * Important for the launch.json and task.json<br/>
+├── .vscode _ Important for the launch.json and task.json<br/>
 ├── BusinessLogic - .Net Project included in the solution<br/>
 ├── DataAccess - .Net Project included in the solution<br/>
 ├── DatabaseManager - .Net Project included in the solution<br/>
 ├── Framework - .Net Project included in the solution<br/>
-├── Web.Angular         * This is the Angular workspace and not included in the solution<br/>
+├── Web.Angular _ This is the Angular workspace and not included in the solution<br/>
 ├── Web.Api - .Net Project included in the solution<br/>
 ├── Web.Support - .Net Project included in the solution<br/>
 └── GrowthwareCore.sln<br/>

 ## Creating the Angular Workspace, Application and Library

 1. Create an Angular Workspace In this case at the same level as all the other projects
     1. Disabling analytics is optional:<br/>
        ng analytics disable --global true
     2. Create the Angular workspace:<br/>
        ng new Web.Angular --create-application=false --skip-install<br/>
     3. Change directory:<br/>
        cd Web.Angular
 2. Create the Application and Library
     1. Create the Application<br/>
        ng generate application gw-frontend --prefix gw-frontend --ssr false --style "scss" --skip-install<br/>
     2. Create the Library<br/>
        ng generate library gw-lib --prefix gw-core --skip-install<br/>

 ## Install any third party frameworks

 Of course it is not necessary to install any third party frameworks.
 Here are some that I find useful.<br/>

 1. ng add @angular/material --project gw-frontend<br/>
 2. npm install @auth0/angular-jwt --save<br/>
 3. npm install eslint @angular-eslint/builder @angular-eslint/eslint-plugin @angular-eslint/eslint-plugin-template @typescript-eslint/parser @typescript-eslint/eslint-plugin eslint-plugin-import --save-dev<br/>
-    3.1 At the root of your workspace (next to package.json), create a .eslintrc.json file 3.2 You should now be able to lint your Angular project: ng lint
+    1. At the root of your workspace (next to package.json), create a .eslintrc.json file
+    2. You should now be able to lint your Angular project: ng lint
+    3. You can now convert from .eslintrc.json to .eslintrc.js
+        1. npx @eslint/migrate-config .eslintrc.json
+            1. This will prompt you to install the following outlined in the next step
+        2. npm install --save-dev @eslint/compat @eslint/js @eslint/eslintrc
+        3. npm install prettier --save-dev --save-exact
 4. npx eslint --init (optional)<br/>
 5. npm install eslint-plugin-html --save<br/>
 6. npm install @angular-eslint/eslint-plugin --save<br/>
    --npm install @microsoft/signalr<br/>

 ## Give the Library a name similar to "@angular" instead of the name passed in the "ng generate library" command

 To name your entry point replace the "name" section in Web.Angular/projects/gw-lib/package.json.
 If you have built your library you will have package-lock.json file, you can either delete it (it will be recreated the next time you build) or you can edit it and change the name.
 I find that I delete the package-lock.json file often expecially when I change version numbers in package.json.<br/>

 <table>
     <tr>
         <td style="text-align:right;">Path:</td>